Operation Mosaic: Purpose and site selection

-This was a sensitive matter; there was an agreement with Australia that no thermonuclear testing would be carried out there.
-The Australian Minister for Supply, Howard Beale, responding to rumours reported in the newspapers, asserted that "the Federal Government has no intention of allowing any hydrogen bomb tests to take place in Australia.
+That was a sensitive matter, because there was an agreement with Australia that no thermonuclear testing would be carried out there.
+The Australian minister for supply, Howard Beale, responding to rumours reported in the newspapers, asserted that "the Federal Government has no intention of allowing any hydrogen bomb tests to take place in Australia.
 Nor has it any intention of allowing any experiments connected with hydrogen bomb tests to take place here."
-While a boosted fusion weapon is not a hydrogen bomb, the tests were indeed connected with hydrogen bomb development.
+Although a boosted fusion weapon is not a hydrogen bomb, the tests were indeed connected with the development of a hydrogen bomb.

-The Prime Minister of the United Kingdom, Sir Anthony Eden, cabled the Prime Minister of Australia, Robert Menzies, on 16 May 1955.
+The prime minister of the United Kingdom, Sir Anthony Eden, cabled the prime minister of Australia, Robert Menzies, on 16 May 1955.
 Eden detailed the nature and purpose of the tests.
 He explained that the experiments would include the addition of light elements as a boost, but promised that the yield of neither test would exceed two and a half times that of the Operation Hurricane test.
-Neither the anticipated nor the actual yield of the Hurricane test had been officially disclosed to Australian officials, but the yield was 25 ktTNT, so this implied an upper limit was about 60 ktTNT.
+Neither the anticipated nor the actual yield of the Hurricane test had been officially disclosed to Australian officials, but the yield was 25 ktTNT, so that implied an upper limit was about 60 ktTNT.
 Later an 80 ktTNT limit was agreed to.
 Eden informed Menzies that the two shots would be from towers, which would produce a fifth of the fallout of that of Operation Hurricane, and there would be no danger to people or animals on the mainland.
-He explained that the use of the Monte Bello Islands would save as much as six months' of development time.
-Menzies cabled his approval of the tests on 20 June.
+He explained that the use of the Montebello Islands would save as much as six months of development time.
+Menzies wrote to Eden on 20 June and gave his approval for the tests.